 Set your bar high.
 Think BIG thoughts, and dream BIG dreams.
 Live your life as if all your dreams have already come true and challenge reality to catch up.

-A common theme among inspirational leaders is that they set goals that are, to others, unattainably high, and then they have an uncanny ability to work out precisely how to turn their goals into reality.
+A common theme among inspirational leaders is that they set goals that are, to others, unattainably high, and then they have an uncanny ability to work out precisely how to turn their dreams into reality.

 Think BIG